 Immediately prior to the Merger, the EnviroSystems preferred stockholders held 2,524,472 shares of EnviroSystems preferred stock and warrants and options to purchase up to an additional 838,850 shares of EnviroSystems preferred stock, for an aggregate of 3,363,322 shares of EnviroSystems' preferred stock on a fully diluted basis.
-As of September 12, 2006, the aggregate number of shares of EnviroSystems' preferred stock on a fully diluted basis was 3,342,655, such reduction in shares being the result of the expiration or non-vesting of certain warrants and options.

-All of such preferred shares, including preferred shares underlying options and warrants, were exchanged for 6,400,000 shares of our common stock, which resulted in a conversion ratio of approximately 1.914646 shares of our common stock for each share of EnviroSystems preferred stock, on a fully diluted basis.
-Accordingly, of the 6,400,000 shares of our common stock issued in the Merger, 4,833,469 shares represent shares issued in exchange for shares of preferred stock, 583,201 shares represent shares of common stock issuable upon the exercise of warrants to purchase EnviroSystems preferred stock and 983,329 shares represent shares issuable upon the exercise of options to purchase EnviroSystems preferred stock expire unexercised, the shares of common stock issuable to such holders will be distributed pro-rata among the EnviroSystems Preferred Stockholders.
-All 6,400,000 shares of common stock have been placed in an escrow account, described below, for the benefit of the EnviroSystems preferred stockholders.
+All of such preferred shares, including preferred shares underlying options and warrants, were exchanged for 6,400,000 shares of our common stock, which resulted in a conversion ratio of approximately 1.902880 shares of our common stock for each share of EnviroSystems preferred stock, on a fully diluted basis.
+Accordingly, of the 6,400,000 shares of our common stock issued in the Merger, 4,833,469 shares represent shares issued in exchange for shares of preferred stock, 583,201 shares represent shares of common stock issuable upon the exercise of warrants to purchase EnviroSystems preferred stock and 983,329 shares represent shares issuable upon the exercise of options to purchase EnviroSystems preferred stock.
+All 6,400,000 shares of our common stock were placed in an escrow account to be held according to the terms of the Escrow and Lock-Up Agreement.
+Pursuant to the terms of the Escrow and Lock-Up Agreement, if any options or warrants to purchase EnviroSystems preferred stock expire unexercised, the shares of our common stock that would have been issued to such holders upon exercise will be allocated pro-rata among the remaining EnviroSystems preferred stockholders.